Azure-Samples/app-service-baseline-implementation/README.md

    - Set a variable for the domain that will be used in the rest of this deployment.

      ```bash
+     # Set the domain name used for TLS certificate
      export DOMAIN_NAME_APPSERV_BASELINE="contoso.com"
      ```